syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 # Exporting

-SfDiagram provides support to export its content as image/XPS files using [Export](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SfDiagram~Export.html "Export") method.
+SfDiagram provides the support to export its content as image/XPS files using the [Export](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SfDiagram~Export.html "Export") method.
-SfDiagram can be exported in the following File formats,
+SfDiagram can be exported in the following File formats.

 * PNG
 * JPEG